 A Herald Angel Award winning production.
-Private Dancer was commissioned by the Unlimited programme, part of the London 2012 Cultural Olympiad, and selected in 2010 for IETM in Glasgow, The Made in Scotland Showcase in the Edinburgh Festival Fringe, and was part of Unlimited: The Revelation Starts Here in The South Bank Centre, London 2012
+Private Dancer commissioned by Unlimited, selected in 2010 for IETM in Glasgow, the Made in Scotland Showcase in the Edinburgh Festival Fringe, and was part of Unlimited: The Revelation Starts Here, part of the London 2012 Cultural Olympiad in The South Bank Centre, London 2012

 “A dance that is never seen, alone at home we give it our all our best moves, our best performance ever.
 In this rare glimpse of a personal world, you’ll be entertained to a host of good music, see some very fine dancing and be offered the treat of watching alone.
 We might let you in…”

-The work has grown out of an on-going line of enquiry that aims to support the contribution of the disabled voice to the art form – new vocabularies, performance presence, devising processes, re-examination of aesthetic criteria and the development of new collaborative practices and partnerships between disabled and non-disabled artists, choreographer and performer.
+The work grew of an on-going line of enquiry in Janice’s work that supports the contribution of the disabled voice to the art form – new vocabularies, performance presence, devising processes, re-examination of aesthetic criteria and the development of new collaborative practices and partnerships between disabled and non-disabled artists, choreographer and performer.

 It began with the following questions: How can the learning disabled dancer find their authentic voice in performance without interference from the other?
 What are the collaborating forces that would enable that to happen?
 How would audiences be affected?

-Private Dancer is an event that forms and reforms itself in each location in which it takes place.
-The company of 18 is an ever evolving and deliberate mixture of diverse and eclectic performers of different backgrounds, ages, skills and experience.
+Private Dancer is available for touring.
+It is an event that forms and reforms itself in each location in which it takes place.
+The company of 18, disabled and non-disabled performers, is an ever evolving and deliberate mixture of diverse and eclectic performers of different backgrounds, ages, skills and experience.
 The movement material is created by the disabled performers and the company work in collaboration to create the choreography as a whole.
-There are core performers who have been with us from the conception of the work, and we continue to invite new performers to join the work.
+The work can be re-created in different spaces and places with new performers each time and in response to the politcal and cultural context in which it takes place.

 - Designer Richard Layzell